rustfoundation/safety-critical-rust-consortium/meetings/all-hands/README.md

 ### Process

-The agenda for each All-Hands will be developed in Pull Requests here in the Safety Critical Consortium repo.
+The agenda for each All-Hands will be developed in Pull Requests here in the Safety-Critical Rust Consortium repo.
 A branch will be opened for each meeting along with a draft PR against `main`.
 The agenda and slides can be developed with PRs against the all-hands branch, in comments on the draft PR, or in issues for anything more general.

 Contributors are welcome to build slides directly or suggest topics (such as a news story or tool release) that can then be integrated into the slides.
 Once the meeting is complete the slides will be exported to a static format and the PR will be merged into main as an archive.